Pingal-co/pingal_simulator/README.md

 > A Vue.js project

 I am developing this Desktop and Web Simulator app to test the backend (especially, the pingal_brain).
-This is a port of essential components in pingal_chat (react-native) a desktop/web app using vue.
+This is a port of essential components in pingal_chat (react-native).
 If everything works, we can also use this as a fully functional desktop/web app.

 ## Build Setup